Skip to content

 Homebase is an excellent experience from the employee side, too.
 The well-designed mobile app lets staff easily trade, find cover for, and claim open shifts.
 In-app team messaging also simplifies the process of managing their own schedules.

-Once you're ready to upgrade to the paid subscriptions, you can take advantage of Homebase's advanced features, like employee shift swapping, location-based clock-ins, team communication tools, and more.
-In fact, the highest paid tier ($80/location/month) functions as an all-in-one HR tool, offering hiring and retention tools, onboarding workflows, employee documentation, and advanced compliance processes.
+Once you're ready to upgrade to a paid plan, you can take advantage of Homebase's advanced features, like employee shift swapping, location-based clock-ins, team communication tools, and more.
+In fact, the highest paid tier ($108/location/month) functions as an all-in-one HR tool, offering onboarding workflows, and HR & compliance support.

-Homebase also offers several native integrations with point-of-sale (POS) systems.
-If your business relies on POS terminals, you probably already know that they can be an invaluable source of data about customer traffic.
-With native integrations to common POS systems like Square, Toast, and Clover, you can make sure that your staffing decisions are backed by real data about when you do the most business.
+Homebase also offers native integrations with point-of-sale (POS) systems.
+With native integrations to common POS systems like Square, Shopify, and Clover, you can make staffing decisions backed by real data about when you do the most business.

 These integrations also mean you only need to add or delete employees in one system, and the change will sync with the other tool—a huge plus if, like many retailers and restaurants, you hire additional staff seasonally or have high turnover.

-Homebase pricing: Starts free; paid plans from $20/month per location for features like team communication, auto-scheduling, and manager permissions.
+Homebase pricing: Free plan available; paid plans from $30/month per location for features like team communication, auto-scheduling, and manager permissions.

 Best employee scheduling app for businesses with multiple departments or locations